MrDaPoyo/ebook/chapter1.md

 2. **Live Server**: Launches a local development server and automatically refreshes the browser whenever you make changes to your HTML, CSS, or JavaScript files.
 I personally love this extension because it makes web development so easy, that I can finish websites in a matter of minutes.
 3. **Prettier**: Prettier automatically formats your code to ensure consistent styling and readability.
 4. **Rainbow Indent**: It helps a lot with indenting and if you indent correctly, it will display a rainbow! :) Cool, isn't it?
 5. **Live Share**: This extension allows you to share your local machine with your peers, so you can work collaboratively in a single dev environment!
-You can be editing one file while your peer edits another one.
+You can edit one file while your peer edits another one.
 It's a must-have extension in my opinion.

 ## 1.1.3 Collaboration and Remote Development

 VScode enables seamless collaboration and remote development.
 Here are some features to consider:

-1. **Live Share**: With Live Share, you can share your development environment with others, allowing them to edit and debug code in real-time.
+1. **Live Share**: With Live Share, you can share your development environment with others, allowing them to edit and debug code in real time.
 2. **GitHub Codespaces**: GitHub offers a service called Codespaces, which provides a cloud-based development environment with VSCode pre-installed.
 With Codespaces, you can access a Linux machine from anywhere in the world, making it convenient for remote development.

 ## 1.1.4 How to use VSCode?

-It's actually quite simple to use VScode, here's a step-by-step tutorial about it!
+It's quite simple to use VScode, here's a step-by-step tutorial about it!

 1. **Opening a Project**: Once you have installed VSCode, open it and you will see the welcome screen.
 From there, you can either open an existing project or create a new one.
 To open an existing project, click on "Open Folder" and select the folder containing your project files.
 2. **Editor Layout**: The VSCode interface consists of several components.
 The *editor groups* are the editor, where you write your code.
 On the left side, you have the *activity bar*, which provides access to different views like the file explorer, source control, extensions, and more.
 At the bottom, you have the *status bar*, which displays information about the current file, a handy terminal and it also provides quick access to various settings.